Summer Workshops 2014

-Our main objective at Pollinators Welcome is to increase pollinator populations by creating new and/or enhancing existing properties for the 400 species of native bees that live New England.
+Our main objective at Pollinators Welcome is to increase pollinator populations by creating new beds where grass had been and/or enhancing existing landscapes for the 400 species of native bees that live New England.
 Yes bees, because they are the most numerous and the most efficient pollinators.
-Their numbers are dwindling though, so we need to make sure they can flourish.
+Their numbers are dwindling though, so we need to make sure they will continue to flourish.

 To meet the demand for more knowledge of and experience in creating habitat for a diverse populations of pollinators, Pollinators Welcome has started to give workshops at That's A Plenty Farm in Hadley, MA.
 Our workshop course descriptions are listed in the Course Descriptions tab up above.

 The 2006 Pollinator Status Report by the National Academy of Sciences was a wake up call.
 See the full text of the Executive Summary provided by the

 The report points to the need for more research, yet, with the recent wave of bee kills and losses of thousands of honeybee hives this spring, time is act is now.
 We are bolstered by the amount of interest in the wave of citizen scientists who are acting in many scientific fields.
 Aligned with universities, nature centers, learning farms, botanical gardens, and arboretums, etc. ordinary people are dong extraordinary things.
 Citizen scientists gather essential data to get a clearer idea of what is happening to our pollinators.

 "Pollinators--insects, birds, bats, and other animals that carry pollen from the male to the female parts of flowers for plant reproduction--are an essential part of natural and agricultural ecosystems throughout North America.
 For example, most fruit, vegetable, and seed crops and some crops that provide fiber, drugs, and fuel depend on animals for pollination.